“What will that do?” she said, playing with a loose paperclip between her fingers.

 He took it to the Office of Fair Trading, who instructed him to try the Equal Opportunity Board two floors down.
 Again, he found himself being wheeled out of a building.

 Harold’s new-found identity was to bring him more discomfort.
-At the swimming club he nearly drowned, having sunk to the bottom like a heavy leaf during a relay competition.
+At the swimming club, he nearly drowned, having sunk to the bottom like a heavy leaf during a relay competition.

 “Put me on the dish-rack, ” he gargled, spitting out plumes of chlorinated water over a confused Medic.
-“I’ll dry out over night.”
+“I’ll dry out overnight.”

 “What happened!”
 Estelle cried.

 The officer explained that Harold had burst into Riviere’s Restaurant and flung his head into a bowl of French onion soup then proceeded to ram his face down an unsuspecting stock broker’s mouth.
-When they took him away he had screamed repeatedly “Throw me in the cutlery draw!
+When they took him away he had screamed repeatedly “Throw me in the cutlery drawer!
 I’ll not trouble you there!”